The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 Once we have a basic understanding of the product roadmap, we can move on to prototyping the user interface (UI).
 At this stage, you should already know whether your users prefer mobile apps or a desktop experience.

 This knowledge will guide the prototypes you will create: a mobile app or a web-based application.
 With sufficient funding, it can be both.
-If you’re struggling with deciding whether you should follow the mobile-first approach, here’s a decent write-up about mobile-first web design that can help you.
+If you’re struggling with deciding whether you should follow the mobile-first approach, here’s a decent write-up about mobile-first web design that can help you create an NFT store that blows the competition out of the water.

 Therefore, I highly recommend that everyone starts to design an NFT marketplace with rapid prototyping.